jwittenbach/muscle-viz/paper.md

 [Medical Research Council.
 Aids to examination of the peripheral nervous system.
 Memorandum no. 45.
 London: Her Majesty’s Stationary Office; 1976.](http://www.sciencedirect.com/science/article/pii/0022510X77902052) This is the MRC scale reference.
 But the link is to a book review of the actual work.

+[Hough, C. L., Lieu, B. K., & Caldwell, E. S. (2011).
+Manual muscle strength testing of critically ill patients: feasibility and interobserver agreement.
+Crit Care, 15(1), R43.](http://link.springer.com/article/10.1186%2Fcc10005?LI=true) This article uses a modifited sum-score.
+Jason, perhaps this could be useful to look at to develop (or use their method) to get a summary statistic for weakness.
+It would be nice to have a metric that tells proximal-ness and distal-ness.